The Ultimate Guide to Starting an Off-Leash Dog Bar Business

 Initial Investment Breakdown

-Starting an off-leash dog bar requires significant upfront investment, but the costs vary widely based on location and size.
+Starting an off-leash dog bar requires significant upfront investment, and the costs vary widely based on location, size, and whether you go independent or join a franchise system.
+Work with an accountant to build a detailed budget based on your specific market.

 Ongoing Operational Costs